ibn3bbas-sd/E-Commerce-Application-Project/README.md

 For issues, open a GitHub issue or reach out via email.

 Let me know if you'd like:
-- A script to auto-install all components
+⚡ A script to auto-install all components
-- `LICENSE`
+📄 LICENSE file
-- `.gitignore`
+🛑 .gitignore file
-- GitHub Actions workflow for automated deployment
+🤖 GitHub Actions workflow for automated deployment